dimus/dimus.github.io/_posts/2015-11-27-xps-firmware-07.md

 * Go to [download page][a07] and download the sucker
 * With sudo put it to /boot/efi dir
 * Restart and press F12 to get to upgrade window
-* Upgrade following instructions
+* Follow Instructions to Upgrade your BIOS firmware

-And here we go -- typing is back to normal AT LAST heh.
+And here we go -- typing is back to normal AT LAST.

 [xps13]: http://www.dell.com/us/business/p/xps-13-linux/pd
 [a07]: http://www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=28M21